-4. Simple button CTA change increases monthly revenue 16% for Lifeproof
+4. Experiment with call-to-action text: Simple button CTA change increases monthly revenue 16% for Lifeproof

 Lifeproof is an electronics accessory company specializing in cases that protect smartphones and tablets from extreme conditions.
 They experimented on homepage CTAs and found that small changes in the copy made a big difference.
 Read the full case study here.

 On call to action buttons, give people an action to take.
 Promoting “Store” was not as effective as telling people “to Shop Now”.

 Find many more ideas for e-commerce conversion optimization in our free guide.
 Download now.

 5. Eliminate elements from the checkout process: Removing navigation bar from the checkout funnel increases RPV 14% for VeggieTales